adamsamec/WinSwitcher/Readme.md

 ### Applications or windows list filtering
 By pressing Control + F when WinSwitcher is invoked, the focus is moved to the filter text field.
 Typing a text to that field immediately filters the applications or windows listed below.
 Pressing Enter when on the filter text field moves focus back to the applications or windows list.
 The navigation between the list of applications or windows and the filter text field is also possible using the Tab key or Shift + Tab.

+There is also an option in settings, which for the  running applications or windows lists, disables the first-letter navigation by typing feature described above and instead enables the filter by typing feature, that is, if enabled, typing when the focus is in the list will imediately filter that list by the letters typed.
+This option can also be toggled on or off easily by the Control + T keyboard shortcut when pressed in the main WinSwitcher window.

 The filtering is not case sensitive and also matches the list items disregarding the diacritics, curls, strokes and other modified latin letters.

 ### Changing the global keyboard shortcuts
 The WinSwitcher settings dialog allows you to configure the global keyboard shortcuts for invoking WinSwitcher.
 More than one shortcut can be enabled at the same time, so that the chance of conflicting with another program is minimized.
-The settings can be accessed by the "Settings" button which can be navigated to using Tab or Shift + Tab on the WinSwitcher window.

 For invoking the list of running applications, you can choose from the following shortcuts:
 * Windows + F12 (default).